Editorial advisory

 Water Verdict

-Grant County receives a poor water quality assessment with a grade of F and a score of 33.6 out of 100.
+Grant County, West Virginia receives a poor water quality assessment with a grade of F and a score of 33.6 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments track 11 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 30.8% — worth watching in drier seasons.

 Violation Context

-Grant County has recorded 6 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Grant County, West Virginia show 6 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 51.7 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 6,502 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance